Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

 ### 5. Create NemID test user

-Go to https://appletk.danid.dk/testtools/ and login with user: "" and password: ""
+Go to https://appletk.danid.dk/testtools/ and login with user: "oces" and password: "nemid4all"

 Click on "Autofill" at the very bottom.